dadahcr2/reference/_posts/2024-12-07-New-vs-legacy-key-chests.md

-The vehicles for which parts are received from Trove Key Chests depends on whether Legacy Vehicle Order is selected in the game's Advanced Settings.
-Accordingly, by changing this setting, it is possible to switch the vehicles.
-Corresponding vehicles as follows (ordered alphabetically for New and Legacy):
+Uodated after obtaining **Glider**.
+The vehicles for which parts are received from Trove Key Chests depends on whether Legacy Vehicle Order is selected in the game's Advanced Settings (as well as which vehicles are owned).
+Therefore, by changing Legacy Order setting, it is possible to switch to alternative vehicle chests.
+Corresponding chests as lokely to be as follows\* (ordered alphabetically for New and Legacy):

 New → Legacy | New ← Legacy